 Benefits of Fruits For Cats in Moderation

-Giving your cat small amounts of certain fruits can add variety to their diet and provide some health perks.
+Giving your cat small amounts of certain fruits can provide some health perks.
 These snacks offer extra hydration and nutrients when given carefully.

 Hydration and Vitamins